ssugimoto/momento-serverless-tutorial/src/clients/README.md

 ## Service clients

-This module includes clients for external services, such as AWS services or (in later modules) a Momento cache.
+This module includes clients for external services, such as AWS services or a Momento cache.

 We manage initialization logic for external services in a separate module for two reasons: